Fasces: Revolution

 As an emblem, fasces made their way to the colonies in British North America.
-There, during the American revolution, the fasces' symbology as referencing strength through unity was adopted as a symbol of the united colonial effort against British rule.
+There, during the American Revolution, the fasces' symbology as referencing strength through unity was adopted as a symbol of the united colonial effort against British rule.

-Fasces similarly came to adopt a privileged symbology during the French revolution.
+Fasces similarly came to adopt a privileged symbology during the French Revolution.
 First referring to the 83 departments of 1789, as a symbol of unity, it came to be associated with fraternité and a united French people.
 Topped with a Phrygian cap, fasces were seen as a reference to the "imagined spirit of the early Roman republic [and] its assertion of ideals of liberty and justice against tyranny".
-In France, however, use of fasces as a symbol waned starting with the establishment of the Consulate in 1799 through to the proclamation of the Second Republic in 1848.
+In France, however, use of fasces as a symbol declined starting with the establishment of the Consulate in 1799 through to the proclamation of the Second Republic in 1848.

-Similar usage proliferated in the aftermath of the French revolution.
+Similar usage proliferated in the aftermath of the French Revolution.
 Haiti, in its revolution against France, coined with many depictions of fasces, as did Mexico during its first republic, Ecuador, Chile, and the Roman Republic of 1798.